 Spanish Quarters is the soul of Naples.
-Picturesque narrow alleys with shops, stores, small taverns, pizzerias, homes, and hanging clothing in the sun makes Spanish Quarters one of the most charming neighborhoods in Naples.
+Picturesque narrow alleys with shops, stores, small taverns, pizzerias, homes, and hanging clothing in the sun make Spanish Quarters one of the most charming neighborhoods in Naples.
 The neighborhood is famous for its exceptional street art, especially Maradona graffiti.
 Diego Maradona played for Napoli from 1984 until 1991, when Napoli won several trophies.
 Even since then, Maradona has been enjoying a cult status among Nepoleteans.
 There are a bunch of Maradona graffiti and even altar-like spots in Spanish Quarters.
 Today there are some of the most visited places in Naples.

 The district got its name after Spanish troops who lived there with their families after the Spanish conquest of Naples in the 16th century.

-The district belongs to the historical part of Naples and has been of the most densely populated neighborhoods of Naples for centuries.
-Spanish Quarters have been associated with crime, prostitution, and lustful amusement once.
+The district belongs to the historical part of Naples and has been one of the most densely populated neighborhoods of Naples for centuries.
+Spanish Quarters have been associated with crime, prostitution, and lustful amusement.
 However, today it is one of the most visited neighborhoods in Naples because of its authentic Naples vibe and charm.
 Strolling Spanish Quarters is among the most fun things to do in Naples Italy.
 The Spanish Quarters district is west of Via Toledo.

 30. Knock on the tomb of Father Don Dolindo Ruotolo

 There is one place in Naples that is very dear to my heart.
 And that place is the tomb of Father Don Dolindo Ruotolo.